Azure-Samples/ms-identity-java-webapp/spring-security-web-app/README.md

 This sample shows how to build a Java web app that uses OpenId Connect to sign-in/ sign-out an user and to use spring security to validate access token obtained from the Authorization headers.
 For more information about how the protocols work in this scenario and other scenarios, see [Authentication Scenarios for Azure AD](https://docs.microsoft.com/en-us/azure/active-directory/develop/active-directory-authentication-scenarios).

+### Token Validation

+A token represents the outcome of an authentication operation with some artifact that can be unambiguously tied to the Identity Provider that performed the authentication, without relying on any special network infrastructure.

+With Azure Active Directory taking the full responsibility of verifying user's raw credentials, the token receiver's responsibility shifts from verifying raw credentials to verifying that their caller did indeed go through your identity provider of choice and successfully authenticated.
+The identity provider represents successful authentication operations by issuing a token, hence the job now becomes to validate that token.

 ### What to validate

 While you should always validate tokens issued to the resources (audience) that you are developing, your application will also obtain access tokens for other resources from AAD.
 AAD will provide an access token in whatever token format that is appropriate to that resource.